A monetary system whose ordinary commercial operation generates continuous, non-speculative Bitcoin acquisition at spot.

 ₿USD: A Treasury-Backed Digital Currency

 This is the structural inverse of traditional fractional-reserve banking.
 A conventional bank becomes more fragile as it scales: more deposits mean more lending, more lending means thinner coverage ratios, and thinner coverage means greater vulnerability to runs.
 The reserve architecture described here exhibits the opposite property.
-As adoption deepens and more participants earn, save, and transact within the ecosystem without converting back to fiat, the proportion of tokens that ever touch the fiat exit declines.
+As adoption deepens and more participants earn, save, and transact within the ecosystem without converting back to fiat, the proportion of outstanding ₿USD that ever touches the fiat exit declines.
 Reserve pressure falls even as the circulating supply grows.
 The system becomes more robust at scale, not less.

 The nascent stage is the most vulnerable period.
-When all tokens are young and the surplus is thin, the margin for error is narrowest.
+When all reserve notes are young and the surplus is thin, the margin for error is narrowest.
 But the architecture is designed so that even a modest period of operation solves this.
-Every day the system runs, the oldest tokens age deeper into surplus.
+Every day the system runs, the oldest notes age deeper into surplus.
 Every new mint adds Bitcoin at current spot, which will itself become deeply surplus over time.
 Once the demand engine has operated through even a single market cycle, the combined depth of Ledger 1 surplus and Ledger 2 holdings creates a backstop that becomes practically unbreachable under any realistic redemption scenario.

 ₿USD is distributed through regulated financial service providers operating within KYC and AML frameworks.
 It provides substantially greater transactional privacy than a CBDC, where surveillance is a design feature, but does not claim the privacy properties of holding Bitcoin directly.

-Every ₿USD token carries a feature that no fiat stablecoin can replicate: instant conversion to Bitcoin.
+₿USD carries a feature that no fiat stablecoin can replicate: instant conversion to Bitcoin.
 At any time, for any reason, a holder can convert their ₿USD to BTC at current spot and send it to a self-custody wallet.
-The conversion is built into the system because the reserve asset backing every token is Bitcoin sitting on a public blockchain.
-USDT cannot give you the Treasury bill backing your token.
+The conversion is built into the system because the reserve asset backing every dollar of ₿USD is Bitcoin sitting on a public blockchain.
+USDT cannot give you the Treasury bill backing your balance.
 USDC cannot hand you the government bond. ₿USD can give you the actual Bitcoin, because it is there, on-chain, and transferable to any Bitcoin address on earth.
 In a fiat crisis, a CBDC announcement, or a restriction on cash withdrawals, a user holding USDT or USDC has no recourse.
 Their stablecoin is backed by Treasury bills they cannot access, issued by a company that can be compelled to freeze their account.
 A user holding ₿USD can instantly convert to Bitcoin at current spot and send it to a self-custody wallet with one action.
 The Bitcoin arrives in a wallet they control.
 No intermediary can block it.
 No government can freeze it.
-The conversion is possible because the reserve asset backing every token is Bitcoin sitting on a public blockchain.
+The conversion is possible because the reserve asset backing every dollar of ₿USD is Bitcoin sitting on a public blockchain.
 USDT cannot give you the Treasury bill.
 USDC cannot hand you the government bond. ₿USD can give you the actual Bitcoin, because it is there, on-chain, and transferable to any Bitcoin address on earth. ₿USD is the on-ramp.
 Bitcoin is the destination.

 ₿OND: A Savings Instrument